- Uptime: 99.99%

 1. KnownHost Uptime—99.99%

 Put simply, uptime signifies the percentage of time the server remains available.
-If the server is down, visitors can’t access your website, which makes you look bad and loses you traffic.
+If the server is down, visitors can’t access your website, which makes you look bad and lose traffic.
 So, the higher the uptime, the better.

 Like most providers, KnownHost extends a 99.9% uptime guarantee.
 It allows for about 40 minutes of downtime per month, which is fine in most cases.
 It’s the industry-standard SLA, and it gives some peace of mind you’ll have reasonable uptime.